getporter/proposals/pep/001-initial-pep-process.md

 While a PEP is in draft, ideas can come up which warrant further discussion.
 Those ideas should be recorded so people know that they are being thought about but do not have a concrete resolution.
-This helps make sure all issues required for the PEP to be ready for consideration are complete complete and reduces people duplicating prior discussion.
+This helps make sure all issues required for the PEP to be ready for consideration are complete and reduces people duplicating prior discussion.

 ### PEP Lifecycle

-We are using the process from Kubernetes Enhancement Proposal for our status's because they work better for our implementation than Python (Porter isn't a spec like python, so Kubernetes process fits us better).
+We are using the process from Kubernetes Enhancement Proposal for our statuses because they work better for our implementation than Python (Porter isn't a spec like python, so Kubernetes process fits us better).